 GTCR amasses $11.5bn in record fundraise.
 (FS)

-Private equity firm GTCR has raised its largest fund ever, collecting $11.5bn from investors to acquire companies that span the technology, healthcare, financial services and consumer sectors, Reuters
+Private equity firm GTCR has raised its largest fund ever, collecting $11.5bn from investors to acquire companies that span the technology, healthcare, financial services and consumer sectors, Reuters reported.

 The new fund, GTCR Fund XIV, initially aimed to raise $9.25bn.
 It amassed $11bn from institutional investors, including from sovereign wealth funds, public and private pension funds, foundations and endowments.
 An additional $500m was committed by GTCR employees.